 With something as potentially career-changing as branded workwear, it’s essential that you thoroughly prepare by considering all of the options that you have.

 Your employees are going to be the ones who will be wearing the new clothing, so it’s important that you ask them for their opinions.
-We spoke to Stitch Embroidery, a manufacturer of branded clothing, who said: “The most crucial part of workwear is that it needs to be comfortable and your employees have to feel at ease in it.”
+We spoke to Embroidery Digitizing, a manufacturer of branded clothing, who said: “The most crucial part of workwear is that it needs to be comfortable and your employees have to feel at ease in it.”

 “If you can, let some of your employees try on the new clothing before you commit to anything so that they can give you feedback.
 In many cases, your employees may know better than you about what sort of clothing is best for their working environment, so listen to what they have to say.”

 The price range that you’ll be looking at will massively differ from field to field, so keep that in mind when you’re budgeting.
 If your staff work in a particularly messy environment, it’s probably not worth investing a lot of money on new clothing as it’s likely to have to be replaced fairly frequently.

 On the flip side, if your staff work in a cleaner environment where their attire is less likely to get damaged or they have to talk to clients regularly, you’d probably be better off investing a bit more into the new clothing so that it lasts longer.

 It’s completely up to you how much you spend on your branded workwear, but keeping in mind your workers’ environment could get you more bang for your buck in the long run.

 There are two ways in which you should keep your branded workwear consistent.
 First of all, try to keep your new workwear in line with both your company’s overall branding and with its values.
 Think about colours, lettering, and style – these will all affect how people will perceive your brand, which is really important.